multiduplikator/mikrotik_blocklist/README.md

 Then we remove 0.0.0.0/8, 192.168.0.0/16 and 224.0.0.0/4 since these should be handled in an independent firewall rule, e.g. see here https://help.mikrotik.com/docs/display/ROS/Building+Advanced+Firewall

-Next, we aggregate (using https://github.com/tycho/aggregate-prefixes) and strip /32 again (save some bits), which will give us the raw blocklist .
+Next, we aggregate (using https://github.com/tycho/aggregate-prefixes) and strip /32 again (save some bits), which will give us the raw blocklist.

 ```
 cat *.out | grep -Eo '(([0-9]|[1-9][0-9]|1[0-9]{2}|2[0-4][0-9]|25[0-5])\.){3}([0-9]|[1-9][0-9]|1[0-9]{2}|2[0-4][0-9]|25[0-5])(\/([0-9]|[1-2][0-9]|3[0-2]))?' | awk '!/\//{$0=$0"/32"}{print}' | sed -E '/^(22[4-9]|23[0-9]|192\.168|0)/d' | aggregate-prefixes | sed 's/\/32$//' > blocklist.txt ; (($? != 0)) && error=1